Brienne of Tarth: A Clash of Kings

 Brienne joins Renly Baratheon's army when he marches on King's Landing.
-She wins the Melee at Bitterbridge, held by Renly, and is permitted to join Renly's Rainbow Guard as her prize.
-When it becomes apparent that Renly will be forced to battle his brother Stannis, Brienne is assigned as his standard bearer.
+She wins a melee at Bitterbridge held by Renly and is permitted to join Renly's Rainbow Guard as her prize.
+When it becomes apparent that Renly will be forced to battle his surviving brother, Stannis Baratheon, Brienne is assigned as his standard-bearer.
 However, before the battle, in which Renly intends his brother's death, Renly is assassinated by a shadow.
 Brienne is accused of the murder before Catelyn Stark is able to convince those present of her innocence, and Brienne accompanies Catelyn back to Riverrun.
 Although Brienne wishes to have revenge on Stannis for Renly's death, Catelyn persuades Brienne to serve her instead.
-Catelyn later goes to visit the captive Jaime Lannister in the dungeons; when Jaime begins to mock Catelyn's husband Ned's infidelity, Catelyn calls for Brienne's sword.
+Catelyn later goes to visit the captive Jaime Lannister in the dungeons; when Jaime begins to mock Catelyn's recently deceased husband Ned's infidelity, Catelyn calls for Brienne's sword.

 A Storm of Swords

-Catelyn has Jaime sent to King's Landing to exchange him for her captive daughters Sansa and Arya, escorted by Brienne and Jaime's cousin Ser Cleos Frey.
-They are attacked by outlaws who kill Cleos, and Jaime tries to escape in the commotion.
-Brienne restrains Jaime, but they are captured by the mercenary company the Brave Companions, allied to House Bolton.
+Catelyn has Jaime sent to King's Landing to exchange him for her captive daughters, Sansa and Arya, escorted by Brienne and Jaime's cousin Ser Cleos Frey.
+They are attacked by outlaws, who kill Cleos, and Jaime tries to escape in the commotion.
+Brienne restrains Jaime, but they are captured by the mercenary company the Brave Companions, which is allied to House Bolton.
 When their leader, Vargo Hoat, cuts off Jaime's hand, Brienne convinces Jaime to live to have revenge on Hoat.
 In return, Jaime stops the Brave Companions from raping Brienne.
-The two prisoners are taken to Harrenhal, where Jaime reveals that he killed the Mad King Aerys II Targaryen to stop him from burning King's Landing.
+The two prisoners are taken to Harrenhal, where Jaime reveals that he killed Mad King Aerys II Targaryen to stop him from burning King's Landing.
 Roose Bolton allows Jaime to return to King's Landing but allows Hoat to keep Brienne as his prize.
 Hoat attempts to rape Brienne, but she bites off his ear, and Hoat throws her into a bear pit before Jaime returns to have her released.

-Brienne and Jaime arrive in King's Landing to find that King Joffrey Baratheon has been poisoned, Catelyn Stark has been murdered by the Freys, and both Arya and Sansa have fled the city.
-Renly's lover Ser Loras Tyrell accuses Brienne of Renly's murder, and Jaime has Brienne imprisoned for her own safety.
+Brienne and Jaime arrive in King's Landing to find that King Joffrey Baratheon has been poisoned, the Freys have murdered Catelyn Stark, and both Arya and Sansa have fled the city.
+Renly's lover, Ser Loras Tyrell, accuses Brienne of Renly's murder, and Jaime has Brienne imprisoned for her own safety.
 Jaime allows Loras to speak to Brienne, and she convinces him of her innocence.
 Jaime releases Brienne and gives her a sword forged from Ned Stark's Valyrian steel sword "Ice"; Jaime asks her to name the sword "Oathkeeper".
 Jaime asks Brienne to find Sansa and fulfill her oath to Catelyn.